 In this article I am going to be taking a closer look at search engines (Google in particular) and how they do what they do.
 We will be taking a look at the search engine interface and the mammoth task of crawling and indexing the billions of web pages in existence today.
 I will then finish off by looking at arguably the most important element of the entire SEO process, ranking factors.
+There are different SEO companies for all different types of business, for example there is online marketing for a dentist.
+This will help optimize the views on their website.

 What are Search Engines?